adilkhr/my-ms3-project/README.md

 ## The purpose of the project

 * To create an applicaition for users to look for definitions for words used in Call Of Duty warzone and understand what these terms mean in the game.
 I have allowed users to create an account so they can add their own definitions for new words.
 Users are able to update and delete their own defintions.
-I have used MongoDB to store the data and have use the framework Flask alongside HTML and custom CSS for the website's front-end.
+I have used MongoDB to store the data and have used the framework Flask alongside HTML and custom CSS for the website's front-end.

 ***